-2008-09: Signed as an undrafted free agent with the Los Angeles Kings after completing four years of hockey with the University of Denver.
+2008-09: Patrick Mullen signed as an undrafted free agent with the Los Angeles Kings after completing four years of hockey with the University of Denver.
 Mullen improved on his point production each of his four years with the Pioneers, yet finished his senior year with only 25 points and a modest 81 points in 152 career games.

 Mullen is two-way defenseman who is neither overly physical nor particularly inclined offensively.
 He does have a good first pass and is capable of moving the puck up ice to forwards.
 He also is a fairly good lateral skater.
 Mullen however is easily overpowered and although he added some muscle over the past two seasons, is still too easily overpowered in the corners.

-At this point in his career, Mullen in not much more than depth player for Manchester.
-He is a high energy skater that can play in a multitude of roles for the Monarchs.
+At this point in his career, Mullen in not much more than depth player.
+He is a high energy skater that can play in a multitude of roles.